gruvix/CRUD-Clubs/README.md

     lacking unit, component and integration tests, so there's less assurance that the codebase functions as intended, leading to a potenial lack of confidence in the overall quality.

+## Known Bugs

+-Adding a player with an empty input field will throw an error, this can be solved by permitting empty fields on database input or by limitating user to add players only with full data

 ## Credits

 [Javascript Course Argentina Programa](https://argentinaprograma.com/)